ryanholloway/yolo-frame-processing-api/README.md

 ## Configuration

-- By default, `FAKE_MODE` is set to `True` in `app.py` for development without a real camera.
+- By default, `FAKE_MODE` is set to `False` in `app.py` for live camera mode.
-- To use a Raspberry Pi camera, set `FAKE_MODE` to `False` and ensure the `picamera2` and `ultralytics` packages are installed and functional.
+- To use fake mode for development without a real camera, set `FAKE_MODE` to `True`.
+- If `picamera2` is not available (e.g., on non-Raspberry Pi devices), the camera will automatically fall back to fake mode.
-- The YOLO model paths are defined in the `YOLO_MODEL_PATHS` dictionary.
+- The YOLO model paths are defined in the `YOLO_MODEL_PATHS` dictionary in `config.py`.
 Add or modify models as needed.
+- Custom class names for detections are defined in `CUSTOM_CLASS_NAMES` in `config.py`.

 ## Usage